 David Knauf, Director of Health

-We love summer in Darien!
+We love summer and fall in Darien!
 Being outside, enjoying the beaches, long walks at sunset and…….
 Lo and behold, those pesky bugs are here, too!
 And once again, the State of Connecticut Mosquito Management Program is monitoring mosquitoes for the presence of viruses that can cause illness in people including West Nile virus (WNV), Eastern equine encephalitis virus (EEE) and ZIKA.
 The mosquito trapping and testing program, coordinated by the Connecticut Agricultural Experiment Station (CAES), began in June and continues through October.

 Monitoring for mosquito-borne illnesses utilizes mosquito trapping and testing results.
 The CAES maintains a network of 91 mosquito-trapping stations in 72 municipalities throughout the state with two traps located in Darien.
 Mosquito trapping is conducted at each site every ten days on a rotating basis.
 Mosquitoes are grouped (pooled) for testing according to species, collection site, and date.
 Test results are available approximately one week after mosquito collection and positive results are reported to local health departments by the State Department of Public Health (DPH).